READ THE MOST DETAILED INFORMATON ABOUT THE TREK!

 *** We will need copies of each participants’ passport at the time of booking.

-SECOND, we require a deposit of $211.00 USD per person in order to purchase a permit for the Lares Trek to Inca Trail Machu Picchu.
+SECOND, we require a deposit of $211.00 USD per person in order to purchase a permit for the 3 Day Lares Trek to Machu Picchu.
 You can make you deposit by clicking on the VISA or PAYPAL symbols on the top of our home page, or you can click on the VISA or PAYPAL symbols on our booking page.

 WHAT ABOUT THE BALANCE?

-It would be greatly appreciated if you pay in cash at our office here in Cusco in either US dollars or Peruvian soles.
-We have many ATMs within the historical center.
+If you would like to avoid the high credit card fees in Peru, you may pay in cash at our office (US dollars or Peruvian soles) here in Cusco.
+There are many ATMS within the historical center to withdraw money.
 You can also pay by VISA or PAYPAL online but you will have to pay a 5.5% service charge, charged by VISA and PAYPAL.
 To pay your balance through PAYPAL, you need to log into your PAYPAL account using our email address of email@example.com.

 MAY I CHANGE THE DATE AFTER THE TICKETS HAVE BEEN BOUGHT?

-Unfortunately, the answer is no. Once the tickets have been bought the government does not allow any changes, so we can’t change any departure dates.
+Unfortunately, the answer is no. Once the tickets for Machu Picchu have been bought the government does not allow any changes, so we can’t change any departure dates.
 Tickets are not transferable nor refundable.
-With alternative treks, we may be able to change dates for a fee depending on what has been already purchased.
 Please contact the office as soon as possible if you need to change your date.
-If you cancel your Lares Trail Trek, the deposit is not refundable at all!
+If you cancel your 3 Day Lares Trek to Machu Picchu, the deposit is not refundable at all!

 DO I NEED MY ORIGINAL PASSPORT ON LARES TREK?